How to Become a U.S. Marshal

 - Age 40 +: 26.4

-Start working now to get into the best physical condition possible.
-The requirements listed are the minimum physical standards; you'll want to be able to consistently exceed these requirements to remain competitive, so if you're not working out yet, it's never too soon to start.
-Check with your doctor to make sure you're healthy enough to begin exercising, and start a fitness program to get yourself where you need to be.
+Start an exercise program to get into the best physical condition possible.
+The requirements listed are the minimum physical standards; you'll want to be able to consistently exceed these requirements to remain competitive.
+Check with your doctor to make sure you're healthy enough to begin exercising, and start a fitness program to get into the proper condition.

-Once you've successfully made it through the various assessments, you'll still have to pass a very thorough background check.
+Once you've successfully made it through the various assessments, you will need to pass a very thorough background check.
 Naturally, the Marshals Service wants to hire the most ethical applicants, and job candidates need to be above reproach.
 Expect your past to be rigorously scrutinized.
 Your previous employers will be contacted, as well as any ex-spouses.
 You'll also face a criminal history and credit check.

 The U.S. Marshals Academy